 Learning to drive

 Becoming a competent driver can be a long, hard slog, but the results (and the cost) are well worth it.
-Here’s how to get on the road to freedom.
+Read our guide to learning to drive in the UK to get yourself on the road to freedom.

-Although it’s not compulsory, the Driving Standards Agency (DSA) recommend that you take lessons with an ADI (approved driving instructor).
-A family member can teach you, but it’s wise to combine this with tuition from an instructor to increase pass success.
+Although it’s not compulsory, the Driving Standards Agency (DSA) recommends that you take lessons with an ADI (approved driving instructor).
+A family member can teach you, but it’s wise to combine this with tuition from an instructor before you book yourself in at a test centre.
+As well as teaching you the essentials of driving, a qualified instructor will also know might be asked of you in your practical driving test.

 How do I find an instructor?